So what is it that makes a wine sustainable?

 For a wine to be classed as sustainable, all that means is that throughout its production, the steps that went into growing the grapes and turning them into wine had to have as little impact on the environment as possible.

-Now, we know that organic and biodynamic growing methods prohibit the use of chemicals, and so these forms of farming just aren’t an option in humid climates, or available to large-scale production (currently).
+Now, we know that organic and biodynamic farming and growing methods prohibit the use of chemicals, and so these forms of farming just aren’t an option in humid climates, or available to large-scale production (currently).
 But that isn’t to say that these vineyards have to, therefore, adopt conventional wine growing methods with their love of chucking synthetic chemicals around willy-nilly, no, this is where sustainable viticulture comes into its own.

 Because vineyards that can’t or don’t want to be organic or biodynamic can still care for and take care of the environment.
 For example, any vineyard can employ the use of cover crops and maintain careful canopy management and use compost as fertiliser, rather than chemical fertiliser.